-Ever since sleeping under the milky way on the banks of the Orange River (this sounds like the start of a Wilbur Smith novel), I have wanted to visit Sutherland to see the stars.
+Ever since sleeping under the milky way on the banks of the Orange River, I have wanted to visit Sutherland to see the stars.
 Unexpectedly, just before leaving South Africa, the chance arrived to drive from Cape Town to Sutherland.
 At 4h45 mins it’s not a long drive along the N1 (shorter than the 6 hour stretch to Plett) but fill up with petrol before you leave!
 We took the drive slowly so we could appreciate the small towns, the dramatic shift from the lush Western Cape fields to the desolate Northern Cape veld and in the hope of finding an accessible yet photogenic windmill.
 Show me a person who hasn’t stopped in the Northern Cape to photograph a windmill and I will show you a liar.

 There is an awesome padstal on the N1, just outside the gorgeous Hex River Valey, called Veldskoen Padstal which has everything you would expect including wine, dried fruits, Ouma’s soetkoekies and a very cute coffee shop.
 The Hex River Valley is definitely a highlight of the route and is breathtaking to look at, especially when the surrounding mountains are playing home to a light dusting of snow.
 I’ve been working a lot with a South African travel client lately – can you tell?